yogyogi/Ardalis-Clean-Architecture-Implementation/README.md

 # Ardalis Clean Architecture Implementation
 This is the implementation of Clean Architecture by Steve "Ardalis" Smith.
 Here CRUD operations on a Student Entity is performed.
-The repository contains the following things:
+The complete tutorial is provided at - <a href="https://www.yogihosting.com">Implement Ardalis Clean Architecture</a>

 # Features
 1. ASP.NET Core 8.0 version.